oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     Click **Next**

-3. Step 3: Define your dataset - **Add files and labels**
+5. Step 5: Define your dataset - **Add files and labels**

     In the 2nd step choose *Select from Object Storage* and provide **Object Storage location** details.
-This should be your bucket (ie. Box-of-Choclates) where you've put all of your images.
+This should be your bucket (ie. Box-of-Chocolates) where you've put all of your images.

     ![](./images/lab2_016.png " ")

     Then *scroll* down to the lower section of this step.

-    Your images will be displayed.
+    You will see your images displayed in a gallery view.

     ![](./images/lab2_017.png " ")